english/speculation/README.md

 ### Game of Life demonstration

-First, we'll require the speculation library along with the generator (gen)l and test modules.
-We'll be referring to Speculation a lot, so we'll add a shorthand to save us some typing:
+First, we'll require the speculation library along with the generator and test modules.
+We'll be referring to `Speculation` a lot, so we'll add a shorthand to save us some typing:

 ```ruby
 require 'speculation'